ElfIncredible/MNIST-Digit-Classification-with-Deep-Learning-Neural-Network-/README.md

 ### Load the MNIST data from keras datasets
 - Load the MNIST dataset.
-- Inspects the structure and dimensions of the data.
+- Inspect the structure and dimensions of the data.
 - Print the pixel values and dimensions of a specific image.
 - Display an image.
 - Print its corresponding label.